-What is Placemaking?
+What is placemaking?

-Placemaking describes efforts that bring transportation and urban planning, sustainability, arts, ecology, and landscape architecture together to build healthier and more livable cities and neighborhoods.
+Placemaking describes efforts that bring transportation, urban planning, sustainability, arts, ecology, and landscape architecture together to build healthier and more livable cities and neighborhoods.
 Unique to the concept of placemaking is the emphasis of collective and public input and ownership of public spaces.
 Placemaking is about designing spaces for the needs and desires of those who live in or use them.

 Want to learn more?
-Check out PPS’s “Placemaking is…”
+Check out PPS’s “Placemaking is…” web page.

 As we look to the future, we hope to further our placemaking work by helping neighborhoods create community hubs, enhancing urban ecology in public spaces, hosting more pop-up and neighborhood events, and linking trails to transit with bus shelters, benches, and attractive, accessible street amenities.